tyreest19/tipster/README.md

 [x]
 The following **required** functionality is complete:

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [ ] Settings page to change the default tip percentage.
+* [ x] Settings page to change the default tip percentage.

 The following **optional** features are implemented:
 * [ ] UI animations